jamiehenzy/Genome-analysis_RStudio/1_Getting _comfy_in_R.md

 # The R environment

-This lesson is modified from materials of the STEMinist_R lessons found [here](https://github.com/ecalfee/STEMinist_R.git), which were in turn modified by Selena Caplins of the NU Explorer team, which were in turn modified by me!
+This lesson is modified from materials of the STEMinist_R lessons found [here](https://github.com/ecalfee/STEMinist_R.git), which were in turn modified by Serena Caplins of the NU Explorer team, which were in turn modified by me!

 ## Get the files into the directory from which you'll be working